 The most common risk factor for melanoma is exposure to ultraviolet radiation.
 The most common source of this radiation comes form the sun, but it is also found in sun lamps and tanning booths.

 Melanoma is found most often in older adults, but it can happen in young adults.
+It is more common in people who are Caucasian.
 Other factors that may increase your risk of developing melanoma include:

 Melanomas are not usually painful.
 They often have no symptoms at first.